kotlinguistics/IPA-Transcribers/README.md

 If:-

 * you have insight into *how* a system works in a particular language's orthography,
-* you want to add support for a language I've not included here,
+* you want to add support for a language not included here,
 * or if you spot a mistake in the IPA output,

-please do one of the following (Most preferred first):
+please do one of the following (most preferred first):

 1. Submit a pull request with the relevant work implemented (*provide code*)
+    - This project supports code in either Java or Kotlin.
-2. Open an issue, describing *how* a language feature works (*provide language-specific knowledge*),
+2. Open an issue, describing *how* a language feature works (*provide language-specific knowledge*)
+    - regular rules are best, if they exist.
-3. Tell me that for input *x*, output *y* is wrong and should instead be *z* (*provide correct example(s)*)
+3. Mention that for input *x*, output *y* is wrong and should instead be *z* (*provide correct example(s)*)
+    - I'll do my best to work this into an applicable rule.
 4. Request a feature and I will record your interest.
-Given enough interest, I *may* still try to implement other languages or features.
+    - Given enough interest, I *may* still try to implement other languages or features.

 As of writing this (March 2019), I'm still working on implementing the basic rule-based transcribers for all the eligible languages I'll be covering.